 VGS plans to increase its levels of renewable natural gas (RNG) so that 20% of its supply mix for retail customers will come from RNG by 2030.
 RNG is produced by capturing naturally occurring methane emitted from decomposing waste materials at places like farms, landfills, and wastewater treatment plants.
 VGS plans a steady increase in RNG in the coming years.
 The Company will propose to add approximately 2% RNG per year into its portfolio, which will allow VGS to build out its RNG supply chain and help keep rates affordable.

 In 2018, VGS became the first utility in the nation to offer customers a retail RNG option.
 Since no other program like it existed, VGS built the program from the bottom up, including the accounting, supply management, verifications, and gas quality procedures to introduce this product to the marketplace.
-Paul Ralston, owner and founder of Vermont Coffee Company in Middlebury, Vermont, was among the program’s first customers and is the first to roast coffee entirely on renewable energy.
+Several Vermont businesses have already made significant strides in achieving their own energy goals by investing in 100% RNG.
+Vermont Coffee Company in Middlebury, Vermont, and Groennfell Meadery are both operating their businesses on 100% renewable energy.

 Further, to promote in-state development, VGS is working to increase the availability of locally sourced RNG.
 In August 2019, VGS joined its partners at Vanguard Renewables, Middlebury College, and the Goodrich Family Farm in Addison County, Vermont to break ground on the first local digester project that will turn farm and food waste into renewable natural gas in VGS’ pipeline.
 Vanguard Renewables and VGS recently received the American Biogas Council 2019 Up-and-Coming Biogas Project award for this project.
 RNG projects not only produce renewable energy, they can provide farmers a new income stream and help reduce run-off into Vermont waterways.